peterjarian/open-news-outlet/README.md

 ## Todo

-- [] Rewrite and make right sidebar work in article edit page
-- [] Create SEO options for article edit page
+- [x] Create SEO options for article edit page
 - [] Option to add category to article
-- [] Option for setting deadlines
 - [x] Option for archiving articles
 - [x] Option for deleting articles
 - [] Option for adding thumbnail to article